SayyedAhamd/rubik/README.md

 run:

-add [--module-path path\to\javafx-sdk-20\lib --add-modules javafx.controls,javafx.fxml,javafx.swing] to your command line
+add javafx folder to first line of run.bat

+then:

+run.bat